-Heartland Ranch School works in cooperation with the SW/WC Service Cooperative and Benson Public Schools to provide education for the residents of Heartland Girls’ Ranch, a private non-profit group home licensed by the Department of Corrections.
+Accredited by the MN Department of Education, Heartland Girls’ Ranch School works in cooperation with the SW/WC Service Cooperative and Benson Public Schools to provide education for the residents of HGR.

 The Heartland Ranch School is an MDE accredited educational setting staffed by both regular and special education certified teachers.

 Classes are offered for both junior high and senior high levels.
 Subjects include the core areas of English, math, science, and social studies, as well as classes to build skills in the areas of job readiness.
 Strong emphasis is placed on improving basic skills, securing credits needed for graduation and passing the MN GRAD tests.
 A primary goal is to prepare the girls to be successful in future learning whether it is upon re-entry to their previous school, or at a post-secondary setting.